Skip to main content

 Like Airbyte, Flow uses connectors for interacting with external systems in captures and materializations.
 For captures, Flow integrates the Airbyte specification, so all Airbyte source connectors can be used with Flow.
 For materializations, Flow uses its own protocol which is not compatible with the Airbyte spec.
 In either case, the usage of connectors is pretty similar.

 In terms of technical capabilities, Flow can do everything that these tools can and more.
 Both Fivetran and Airbyte both currently have graphical interfaces that make them much easier for non-technical users to configure.
 Flow, too, is focused on empowering non-technical users through its web application.
-At the same time, it Flow offers declarative YAML for configuration, which works excellently in a GitOps workflow.
+At the same time, Flow offers declarative YAML for configuration, which works excellently in a GitOps workflow.

 Flow vs Fivetran feature and pricing breakdown.